-Stanley & Naberru are new project applications made on a regional scale in a fairly remote area that seems to have had little uranium exploration.
+Stanley & Naberru are new project applications (September 2006) made on a regional scale in a fairly remote area that has seems to have had little uranium exploration.
 Stanley comprises four exploration licence applications and Nabberu two.
 Large areas of drainages and calcrete occur and some have been ground tested in the past, but the areas do not seem to have been subjected to modern exploration methods.
-Dynasty has applied for these large areas to re-examine the regional potential to host uranium roll front style deposits.
-A comprehensive data review has commenced.
+Dynasty has applied for these large areas to reexamine the regional potential to host uranium roll front style deposits.
+A full data review is in progress.